zdenek-nemec/project-euler/README.md

-# project-euler
+# Project Euler
 Zdenek versus Project Euler

-My solutions for Project Euler problems.
-Visit https://projecteuler.net/ for more information about the Project Euler.
+Zdenek's solutions for Project Euler problems.
+Visit [https://projecteuler.net/](https://projecteuler.net/) for more information about the Project Euler.

 ## Definition of Done

-### Structure
+* Python 3.8 is used.
-* The problem has its own directory.
+* The problem has its own directory, e.g. `project-euler/problems_pe0xx/pe001_multiples_of_3_and_5/pe001.py`.
-* Python 3 is used and specified on the first line of the solution script.
+* Encoding is UTF-8 and line endings are CRLF.

-### Code Style
-* There is a class Solution() with init() and solve() methods.
-* The main() calls Solution().solve() with constants.
-* Classes and methods are sorted alphabetically with the exception of Solution(), init(), solve() and main().
-* There are no static methods.
+* Main class, e.g. `ProjectEulerProblem001()`, has `__init__()` and `solve()` methods.
+* Scripts have `main()` function and constants which are passed as inputs to the solution class.
+* Inputs for solution are saved as private variables in `__init__()` method.
-* Apostrophe (') is the default for the strings, not the double quotes (").
+* Double quotes character `"` is the default for the strings.
 * All names (variables, classes, methods, ...) are self-explanatory and do not contain abbreviations.
-* Long if statements are in parentheses with logical operator at the end of the line.
+* Long if statements are split on multiple lines with logical operator at the start of the line.
 * Closing parentheses are at the end of the last line of the block.
+* Static methods are in general avoided.
-* There are no code-check warnings from PyCharm and no line exceeds 80 characters.
+* There are no code-check warnings from PyCharm.
-* Line endings are CRLF.

-### Functionality
+* ~~No line exceeds 79 characters.~~
-* The solution script can be run and displays only the result, which is accepted by the Project Euler site.
+* The solution script can be run and displays only the result which is accepted by the Project Euler site.

-### Tests
-* Unit tests utilize expected and actual variables.
+* Unit tests, e.g. `test_pe001.py`, are implemented and utilise expected and actual variables.
-* Unit tests have at least a parameterized test for Solution().solve() method.
+* Unit tests have at least one parameterized test for the solution.
 * The solution passes all the unit tests.

-### Documentation
 * The header within the solution script contains complete description of the problem.
-* Sphinx documentation is generated without errors and does not contain any issues.
+* ~~Sphinx documentation is generated without errors and does not contain any issues.~~